Rknoobie/Rknoobie/README.md

 ### [Mental Health](#)
 **Tech Stack**: Python, Pandas, JupyterLab
-- **Description**: Automated data cleaning and analysis processes to improve reporting accuracy in a corporate setting.
+- **Description**: Developed a solution to automate data cleaning and analysis of mental health survey data to improve reporting accuracy and provide actionable insights for HR and management teams.
-- **My role**: Developed scripts to clean raw data, analyzed trends, and generated automated reports.
+- **My role**: Designed and implemented Python scripts to clean raw data, applied statistical analysis to identify key trends, and created visualizations for better reporting.

 ## 🎓 Achievements & Certifications
 - Currently pursuing certifications in [Data Science]
 - Open to participating in hackathons and collaborative challenges in the future

 ## 📬 Contact Me